 Spraying nectarine trees with the right insecticides and at the right time is essential to growing a good crop.
 Here are our recommendations for nectarine fruit tree spraying:

 The first spray of the season is in early spring, before the buds begin to swell.
-There are two fruit tree sprays for nectarines that should be used when temperatures are between 45 and 55 degrees Fahrenheit.
-(7-12 C.).
+There are two fruit tree sprays for nectarines that should be used when temperatures are between 45 and 55 degrees F. (7-12 C.).
 Use a copper-based fungicide to prevent powdery mildew, bacterial blight, and leaf curl.
-Use superior petroleum horticultural oils to kill overwintering scales, mites and aphids.
+Use superior petroleum horticultural oils to kill overwintering scales, mites, and aphids.

 The next growth stage is bloom time.
 Avoid spraying insecticides to preserve and protect honeybees.
 When the petals drop away leaving a small fruit behind, it’s time to think about aphids and stinkbugs again.
 Spray as you did at bud swell.
 If you have feeding caterpillars, spray them with Bacillus thuringiensis or spinosid.

 In the warm days of summer, you may have problems with peach tree borer.
 Esfenvalerate is the least toxic option for this pest.
 For spotted winged drosophila, spray with spinosid.

 Even though these are relatively safe insecticides, you should take precautions when using them.
 Spray on calm days to prevent the sprays from drifting into the garden where you are trying to encourage beneficial insects.
 Keep children and pets indoors while you spray, and wear the protective clothing recommended on the product label.
 Store insecticides in the original container and out of the reach of children.